 - We are working remotely and regularly checking and responding to email and voicemail.
 If you have questions, please reach out to your usual contacts or Charlie Cox.

 - Travel reimbursement requests may also be sent to Accounts Payable.
-We will suspend the 60-day deadline for submitting requests through June 30, 2020.
+We will suspend the 60-day deadline for submitting requests until further notice.

 - To help avoid duplicate transactions, please do not mail hardcopies of any documents that you’ve scanned/emailed to Accounting Services for processing during the COVID-19 situation.

-- We will continue to enter budget allocation adjustments (BAAs) for Federal Work Study to help ensure that SIU utilizes FWS funding.
+- We are working remotely and will continue to enter budget allocation adjustments (BAAs).

 - Questions should be directed to Julie McReynolds.